Raqui333/matrixblockchain/README.md

-# Blockchain em Node.js
+# Blockchain in Node.js

-Este repositório contém a implementação de uma blockchain simples em Node.js, com fins de estudo e aprendizado sobre os conceitos fundamentais de blockchain, como blocos, transações e segurança criptográfica.
-Além disso, inclui uma API desenvolvida com **Express** para interagir com a blockchain.
+This repository contains the implementation of a simple blockchain in Node.js, for the purpose of studying and learning about the fundamental concepts of blockchain, such as blocks, transactions, and cryptographic security.
+It also includes an API developed with **Express** to interact with the blockchain.

-## Objetivo do Projeto
+## Project Objective

-Este projeto foi desenvolvido para explorar como uma blockchain funciona internamente, aplicando conceitos de programação em Node.js e utilizando bibliotecas para funções criptográficas essenciais.
-O projeto inclui a criação de blocos e transações, a validação de dados utilizando criptografia RSA e exposição de endpoints para interagir com a blockchain via API.
+This project was developed to explore how a blockchain works internally, applying Node.js programming concepts and using libraries for essential cryptographic functions.
+The project includes the creation of blocks and transactions, data validation using RSA encryption, and the exposure of endpoints to interact with the blockchain via an API.

-## Requisitos
+## Requirements

-Este projeto foi testado com as seguintes dependências:
+This project has been tested with the following dependencies:

-- **Node.js**: versão 20.16.0 ou superior
+- **Node.js**: version 20.16.0 or higher
-- **crypto-js**: versão 4.2.0 ou superior (utilizado para funções de hash e criptografia)
+- **crypto-js**: version 4.2.0 or higher (used for hash and cryptographic functions)
-- **node-rsa**: versão 1.1.1 ou superior (utilizado para geração e verificação de chaves)
+- **node-rsa**: version 1.1.1 or higher (used for key generation and verification)
-- **express**: versão 4.18.2 ou superior (utilizado para a API)
+- **express**: version 4.18.2 or higher (used for the API)